kristiklemm/blog/source/2016-02-29-pivoting-is-part-of-the-startup-process.html.markdown

 While shutting down Glitch, Butterfield and his team started to think about what they could do next.
 Slack was born out of their communication style.
 The team was using IRC to communicate in real-time, collaborate and build their company.
 After reflecting, they realized that IRC had become an important part of process--but it wasn't the best solution.
 They had spent time improving and building on IRC so why not build a better, more focused product.

 Slack was born from their own needs when building their company.
 Millions of other startups had the same communication problems.
-There were other competitors, but none solve the problem like Slack does.
+There were other competitors, but none solved the problem like Slack does.
 You can read more about Slack from <a href="http://www.businessinsider.com/slack-ceo-stewart-butterfield-interview-2015-4" target="_blank">this interview with Stewart Butterfield</a>.

 <div><img src="https://s3.amazonaws.com/mediocre-production/uploads/image/filename/47/instagram.jpg" alt="Instagram Pivot" /></div>